webpack/changelog-v5/README.md

 (since alpha.23)

+The default minimizing in production mode also used this `ecmaVersion` option to generate smaller code. (since alpha.31)

 ## SplitChunks and Module Sizes

 Modules now express size in a better way than displaying a single number.
 Also, there are now different types of sizes.